-- 8. SITE "Site" shall mean any unit of land which qualifies as a Parcel under the Subdivision Map Act, and shall include all units of land: (1) which are contiguous to any other Parcel (or are separated only by a road or easement), and (2) which have identical owners, and (3) which have an identical present use.
+- 8. SITE "Site" shall mean any unit of land which qualifies as a Parcel under the Subdivision Map Act, and shall include all units of land: (1) which are contiguous to any other Parcel (or are separated only by a road or easement), and (2) which have identical owners, and (3) have an identical present use; or (34) are an Accredited Institution of Higher Education Site, a Jurisdiction Site, or a Public School District Site.
 The term "Site" shall be given the same meaning as the term "Parcel". - 9.
 SINGLE-PARCEL CONNECTION SYSTEM "Single-Parcel Connection System" shall mean a Water Distribution System providing water to one or more buildings or structures or providing water for irrigation purposes uses on one individual Legal Parcel.
 The Well(s) or other Water Gathering Facility must be located on, overlying and serving the same individual Legal Parcel.
 If the single Parcel is subdivided into two or more separate Parcels, the Water Distribution System is now considered to be a Multiple-Parcel Connection System, regardless of Parcel ownership, unless the newly formed Legal Parcels each are served by a separate Well that has received a well construction permit from the Monterey County Health Department, and has been registered, metered, inspected and approved by the District within 180 days of the date of the final approval of the subdivision. - 10.
 SUBNON-POTABLE WATER "SubNon-pPotable Water" shall mean water which is not fit for human consumption without treatment and shall include Reclaimed Water as that term is used in the Water Reclamation Law, and particularly in Section 13550 of the Water Code. - 11.
 SYSTEM LIMITS "System Limits" means the System (Pproduction Limit) and Expansion (Connection) Capacity of a Water Distribution System. - 12.
-WATER DISTRIBUTION SYSTEM PERMIT "Water Distribution System Permit" ("WDS Permit") shall mean an official document issued by MPWMD that authorizes a Water Distribution System from one or more Sources of Supply to serve specific Parcels. - B. The Rules and Regulations of the District shall be searched and terms replaced as applicable due to changes resulting from amendments to Rule 11 adopted in this ordinance. - C. The word permit should be capitalized throughout the Rules and Regulations when it refers to a specific type of permit that is defined in the Rules and Regulations.
+WATER DISTRIBUTION SYSTEM PERMIT "Water Distribution System Permit" ("WDS Permit") shall mean an official document issued by MPWMD that authorizes a Water Distribution System from one or more Sources of Supply to serve specific Parcels. - B. The Rules and Regulations of the District shall be searched and terms replaced as applicable due to changes resulting from amendments to Rule 11 adopted in this ordinance.

+C. The word permit should be capitalized throughout the Rules and Regulations when it refers to a specific type of permit that is defined in the Rules and Regulations.